api3dao/airkeeper/README.md

 ## Setup

 - Airkeeper will require a configuration file that matches the one being used by the Airnode that should be used to update the beacon server value.
-You can just copy over the config.json file from the Airnode repo and put it in the /config directory of this repo.
-Same goes for sectrets.env file from the Airnode repo.
+You can just copy over the `config.json` file from the Airnode repo and put it in the /config directory of this repo.
+Same goes for `secrets.env` file from the Airnode repo.
 Examples of these two files can be found in the /config directory of this repo.

 - Airkeeper will also require an additional configuration file that will be merged with the one mentioned above and it will contain the configuration specific to Airkeeper.
-This file needs to be called airkeeper.json and you can find an example in the /config directory of this repo.
+This file needs to be called `airkeeper.json` and you can find an example in the /config directory of this repo.

-- Another requirement is to have an AWS account and cloud provider credentials must be provided in the aws.env file.
+- Another requirement is to have an AWS account and cloud provider credentials must be provided in the `aws.env` file.
 An example of this file can be found in the /config directory of this repo.

 ## Docker instructions